DragonRidersUnite/book/src/introduction.md

 ![cover of Building Games with DragonRuby, with the subtitle 'A comprehensive guide to shipping cross-platform games with ease' by Brett Chalupa and the Dragon Rider Community.](./img/cover.webp)

-🚧 _Building Games with DragonRuby_ is a work in progress. 🚧
+🚧 _Building Games with DragonRuby_ is a work in progress.
+Expect typos, issues, and incompleteness. 🚧

 This book is aimed at new game developers who are interested in learning to code and build games.
 If you've written code before, especially Ruby, then you'll have a bit of a headstart.
 But the concepts in this book are beginner friendly.
 Whether you're new to game dev or just DragonRuby Game Toolkit, you'll have made a finished game by the end of this.